Wray hearing under way amid Russia turmoil

 In a twist, Grassley later filed through a series of complaints against the acting FBI director, Andrew McCabe, arguing that he was too partisan and too close to the Clintons.

-"There are still many questions that must be answered," Feinstein said in the statement.
-"That's why I've urged Chairman Grassley to move quickly—this issue is squarely within the jurisdiction of the Judiciary Committee and I believe we need to have Donald Trump, Jr., and other individuals come before the committee, in open session, as soon as possible."

-Last summer, Trump Jr. agreed to meet with Veselnitskaya, whom he believed to be a "Russian government attorney" after receiving an email offering him "very high level and sensitive information" that would "incriminate" Democratic presidential nominee Hillary Clinton, according to emails the younger Trump publicly released on Tuesday.

-Trump Jr.'s attorney has dismissed the revelations as "much ado about nothing" and Trump Jr. said in a statement Tuesday morning that he thought the information being offered was "Political Opposition Research."
+Trump Jr.'s attorney has dismissed the interaction with the lawyer and the disclosure of that meeting as "much ado about nothing" and Trump Jr. said in a statement Tuesday morning that he thought the information being offered was "Political Opposition Research."

 "I first wanted to just have a phone call but when that didn't work out, they said the woman would be in New York and asked if I would meet.
 I decided to take the meeting.
 The woman, as she has said publicly, was not a government official," Trump Jr. said in a statement he tweeted along with the emails.
 "And, as we have said, she had no information to provide and wanted to talk about adoption policy and the Magnitsky Act."

-Note: This story has been updated and will update with additional news.